bartificer/programming-by-stealth/docs/pbs39.md

 <input type="number" name="percent" id="percent_tb" min=0 max=100>
 ```

-If you enter a non-numeric value and try submit the form Safari shows the following error:
+If you enter a nonnumeric value and try to submit the form, Safari shows the following error:

 ![](../assets/pbs39/Screen-Shot-2017-09-15-at-00.24.38.png)

-If you enter a number outside of the valid range Safari gives error messages of the following form:
+If you enter a number outside of the valid range, Safari gives error messages of the following form:

 ![](../assets/pbs39/Screen-Shot-2017-09-15-at-00.25.56.png)

 ### Text Patterns

-In [instalment 36](https://bartificer.net/pbs36) we learned that the `input` element supports a number of special values for the `type` attribute to indicate that a certain type of data is expected.
+In [instalment 36](https://pbs.bartificer.net/pbs36) we learned that the `input` element supports a number of special values for the `type` attribute to indicate that a certain type of data is expected.
 Specifically we learned about `type="number"`, `type="url"`, `type="email"`, and `type="tel"`.
 If you use one of these types, and the value entered by the user isn’t a valid number, URL, email address, or telephone number, the browser will apply the `:invalid` CSS pseudo-class to the `input` element.

 These special input types combined with the `required` attribute and length constraints are often all you need, but, if you do need more powerful text validation, you can use regular expressions!
 The pattern attribute can be used to specify a JavaScript-style regular expression.